-Chatsworth park covers 1000 acres and is enclosed by a 15 km long dry stone wall and deer fence.
-It is home to red and fallow deer, sheep, cattle and many wild animals.
-The park at Chatsworth is a farmed, food-producing landscape.
+The park is home to red and fallow deer, sheep, cattle and many wild animals.
+It is a farmed, food-producing landscape.
 The grass you walk on is a crop grazed by sheep, cattle and deer; the river provides fish and the woods game and timber.